 Avoid this from happening to you.
 Take the extra precaution and hire a skilled attorney.

-We can discuss your options in a free, private consultation about your case.
+We can discuss your options in a free, private conversation about your case.